AdobeDocs/workfront.en/help/manage-work/tasks/manage-tasks/edit-tasks-in-a-list.md

 <ol>
  <li value="1">Go to a project, then click the <span class="bold">Tasks</span> section. </li>
  <li value="2"> Click the Plan mode menu at the top of the list and select Manual save, then click Timeline Planning> Apply.
 This option is dimmed for projects with more than 2000 tasks. <note type="tip">
-   When you navigate away from this page,
-   <span>Workfront</span> re-enables the Autosave option.
+   When you navigate away from this page, Workfront re-enables the Autosave option.
   </note> <p>Notice the following changes in the list:</p>
   <ul>
    <li>The View, Grouping, and Filter drop-down menus are removed and the view is replaced by the following fields:<p>